itsdouges/element-motion/packages/react/README.md

 #### Props

-All props are passed through to the root element.

 | prop | type | required | description |
 |-|-|-|-|
 | pair | `string` | yes | Transition pair name.
 This should be the same name as your pairing `<Transition />`. |
 | children | `Children`  | no | n/a |

+All other props are passed through to the root element.